Receiving Presidential Award

-Pakistan’s prestigious State Award (Sitara-i-Imtiaz) was awarded to the Sundas Foundation for exceptional services in saving the lives of patients with blood disorders
+The Sitara-i-Imtiaz was awarded to Sundas Foundation for exceptional services in saving the lives of patients with blood disorders.

 Awarded to Muhammad Yaseen Khan — Founder, Sundas Foundation

-Muhammad Yaseen Khan was awarded Sitara-e-Imtiaz, Pakistan’s third-highest civilian honour, by the president of Pakistan.
-This prestigious award recognizes his forty years of continuous humanitarian service to children and patients suffering from Thalassemia, Hemophilia, and other life-threatening blood disorders.
+Muhammad Yaseen Khan was awarded the Sitara-e-Imtiaz, Pakistan's third-highest civilian honour, by the President of Pakistan — recognising forty years of continuous humanitarian service to children and patients suffering from Thalassemia, Hemophilia and other life-threatening blood disorders.

-Founded in 1998, Sundas Foundation has grown significantly, currently operating 12 state-of-the-art centers across the country.
-The Foundation is powered by your donations.
-Every contribution you make directly funds regular blood supply, medication, and modern medical equipment to ensure uninterrupted blood transfusion.
-The Foundation is committed to treating deserving patients across the country without any discrimination.
+Founded in 1998, Sundas Foundation now operates 12 state-of-the-art centers across the country, powered entirely by donations.
+Every contribution directly funds regular blood supply, medication and modern equipment to ensure uninterrupted transfusions for deserving patients.
 Read More »

 Our life-saving services are appreciated by local authorities and civil organisations for steadfast 24/7 support to deserving patients across Pakistan.